wadexu007/learning_by_doing/Jenkins/k8s_pod_as_build_agent/README.md

 The demo-app-go example is more complex with below scenarios:
 * CI + Kustomize build k8s YAMLs + Deploy to one cluster
-* Deploy to multiple clusters in different regions with user interaction via Jenkins [Pipelie: Input Step](https://www.jenkins.io/doc/pipeline/steps/pipeline-input-step/) function.
+* Deploy to multiple clusters in different regions with user interaction via Jenkins [Pipeline: Input Step](https://www.jenkins.io/doc/pipeline/steps/pipeline-input-step/) function.

-**Now you can create a Pipelie or Multibranch Pipeline job in Jenkins to test.**
+**Now you can create a Pipeline or Multibranch Pipeline job in Jenkins to test.**
 1. Repository URL = `https://github.com/wadexu007/learning_by_doing`
 2. Script Path, e.g. `Jenkins/k8s_pod_as_build_agent/demo-app-java/Jenkinsfile`